deriteidavid/boolean2pew/README.md

 # boolean2pew

-__this README is not complete.
-I am updating it with further details as the publication process moves forward.
-If you have questions regarding the code please do not hesitate to contact me through the GitHub platform of at david.deritei@channing.harvard.edu [David]__

-This repository includes the modified __booleannet__ code with the Jupyter notebooks containing the code to reproduce the results of our paper titled: __Probabilistic Edge Weights Fine-Tune Boolean Network Dynamics__, currently available as a pre-print at https://www.biorxiv.org/content/10.1101/2022.01.21.477240v1 (submitted to PLoS Computational Biology).
+This repository includes the modified __booleannet__ code with the Jupyter notebooks containing the code to reproduce the results of our paper titled: __Probabilistic Edge Weights Fine-Tune Boolean Network Dynamics__, published at PLoS Computational Biology at https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010536.

-The core of this code is a modified version of the booleannet library, with the option of added probabilistic edge-weight (PEW) operators. https://github.com/ialbert/booleannet
+The core of this code is a modified version of the _booleannet_ library, with the option of added probabilistic edge-weight (PEW) operators. https://github.com/ialbert/booleannet

 # Probabilistic Edge Weights fine-tune Boolean network dynamics